chiasinnnnn/EcoTrack-AI/README.md

 | **RE:THINK** | Education & Locators | Not live/widely adopted; relies on user interpretation without AI assistance. |
 | **RVM Machines** | Physical Hardware | Limited to PET/Aluminium; fixed locations; high infrastructure cost. |

----

 ## 🏆 Core Competitive Edge

 EcoTrack fundamentally redefines the recycling experience by replacing manual guesswork with **Real-Time Multimodal Reasoning**.

-[Image of a comparison chart between traditional barcode scanning and AI multimodal vision recognition]

 ### Why we win:
 * **Vision-Based Recognition:** Unlike legacy apps that rely on barcode databases, our AI understands the specific material and condition of an item visually.